 First, congratulations!
 You must be visiting this page because you have successfully finished your road to recovery.
 Well, the first part that is.

 Recovery is a lifelong thing – so, first, you rid yourself of the addiction and enter rehabilitation.
-Then, once you successfully complete your rehabilitation program, you enter into the process of staying sober – which is the part of recovery that is lifelong.
+Then, once you successfully complete your luxury drug rehabilitation program, you enter into the process of staying sober – which is the part of recovery that is lifelong.
 Of course, you have technically recovered from your addiction, but you are still actively working to stay sober.
 And, we want that recovery success to last forever.

 But, overcoming any kind of addiction to illicit or prescription drugs or alcoholism can be very difficult in many respects.
 Not only do you go through a detox period, but you have to basically rewire your body to live without it again when you were used to living with it for so long.
 And, this takes some getting used to…